delphian/drupal-convert-file/README.txt

 1. Create an API project in the <a href="https://code.google.com/apis/console/">Google APIs Console</a>.
 2. Select the <b>Services</b> tab in your API project, and enable the Drive API <u>and</u> Drive SDK.
 3. Select the <b>API Access</b> tab in your API project, and click <b>Create an OAuth 2.0 client ID</b>.
-4. In the <b>Branding Information</b> section, provide a name for your application `Drupal Convert File Google Drive Handler`, and click <b>Next</b>.
+4. In the <b>Branding Information</b> section, provide a name for your application `Drupal Convert File Google Drive Provider`, and click <b>Next</b>.
 Providing a product logo is optional.
 5. In the <b>Client ID Settings</b> section, do the following:
   1. Select <b>Web application</b> for the <b>Application type</b>.
   2. Click the <b>more options</b> link next to the heading, <b>Your site or hostname</b>.